bentglasstube/gfk/README.md

 ### TEMP

 Temporary location when generating shares.
-This should be a ram disk.
+This should be a ram disk for best security.

 ### USB

-Where to put the files on the USB drive.
-I recommend using a directory on the drive rather than the root but it doesn't make much difference.
-It doesn't even really have to be a removable media but then what's the point.
-You could point this into your Dropbox or something if you wanted.
+Directory for file shares stored on the USB key.
+This should usually be on a removable media such as a USB drive.

 ### LOCAL

-Where to store the local shares.
-It should probably be in your home directory.
+Directory for file shares stored locally and symlinks to files stored on the USB key.
+This should not be readable by other users as it will contain sufficient data to reconstruct your files when the USB symlinks are active.

 ### MOUNT

-Where to mount the secretfs.
-This is where your files will magically show up if the USB key is mounted correctly.
-It should probably be in your home directory.
+Directory for mounting secretfs.
+This is where your reconstructed files will appear when they USB symlinks are active.
+As such, it should not be readable by other users although the default for secretfs is to give the files 0400 permissions.

 ### STORE

-Where to store the unused shares.
-My best suggestion at this time is to use Dropbox or [sshfs][] or something else that you can share between all your clients.
-Keep in mind that you will need to be able to access this to add new clients since that's where the unclaimed shares are kept.
+Directory for storing unused shares.
+This is the weakest point of the system as it can potentially store enough data to reconstruct the files without any other point of access.
+As such, it is recommended to use something secure to store these and that the shares are distributed quickly to your other computers.

 ## Usage